codycarroll/advml_s25/README.md

 **Quizzes: 50%**

-- You will be required to complete 2 quizzes, tentatively scheduled for: Thurs, Sept 12 and Thurs, Oct 3.
+- You will be required to complete 2 quizzes.
 All quizzes will be closed book.
 Details will be discussed in classes leading up to quiz dates.

 - **In order to pass this class, your average quiz grade for this section must be at least 60%.**